horacioibrahim/python101x-scms/README.md

 Shell Course Management System

-This package contain a course management system to support of classroom's.
+This package contain a course management system to support of real classroom's.
 It's part of training programme Learn to Learning for Long-term retention in their phase one, called Python101x.
 We have included some modules:

 Modules
 --------